aragos/tichu-tournament/docs/api.md

   or the pairs are not scheduled to play this board in the tournament movement scheme.
 * **500**: Server failed to score the hand for any other reason.

-### Check hands that have not been scored yet (GET /api/tournaments/:id/unscoredHands)
+### Check hands that have not been scored yet (GET /api/tournaments/:id/handStatus)

 **Requires authentication and ownership of the given tournament.**
-Checks if all the hands to be played in this tournament have been scored and returns all hands not yet scored.
+Checks if all the hands to be played in this tournament have been scored and the scored/ unscored status of all hands.

 #### Request

 * `id`: String.
 An opaque, unique ID returned from `GET /tournaments` or `POST /tournaments`.

 #### Status Codes
-* **200**: The unscored hands have been returned.
+* **200**: The hand status has been returned.
 * **401**: User is not logged in.
 * **403**: The user is logged in, but does not own this tournament.
 * **404**: The tournament with the given ID does not exist.
-* **500**: Server failed to generate the list of unscored hands for any other reason.
+* **500**: Server failed to generate the list of hands for any other reason.

 #### Response

     {
+        "rounds":  [
+            {
+                "round_no": 1,
+                "scored_hands": [
+                     {
+                         "hand_no" : 13
+                         "ew_pair" : 1
+                         "ns_pair" : 2
+                         "table" : 12
+                     }
+                ]
                 "unscored_hands": [
                      {
-                "hand": 9,
-                "ew_pair": 2,
+                         "hand_no" : 13
-                "ns_pair": 1
+                         "ew_pair" : 1
+                         "ns_pair" : 2
+                         "table" : 12
                      }
                 ]
             }
+        ]
+    }

+* `rounds`: List of objects.
+Each object contains the status of all hands in the round.
+  Sorted in round order, where the number of objects is the number of rounds in the tournament's movement.
+  * `round_no`: Integer.
+Number of the round.
+  * `scored_hands`: List of objects.
+Each object is a hand that has already been scored in this round.
+Sorted in hand number, followed by table order.
+    * `hand_no` : Integer.
+Number of the hand.
+Must be between 1 and the number of hands in this tournament configuration.
+    * `ew_pair`: Integer.
+Number of the East/West pair in this matchup.
+Must be between 1 and the number of pairs in the tournament configuration.
+    * `ns_pair`: Integer.
+Number of the North/South pair in this matchup.
+Must be between 1 and the number of pairs in the tournament configuration.
+    * `table` : The table at which this hand is being played.
+Must be between 1 and the total number of tables in this tournament configuration.
   * `unscored_hands`: List of objects.
-Each object is a hand that has not been scored yet.
+Each object is a hand that has not yet been scored in this round.
+Sorted in hand number, followed by table order.
-  * `hand`: Integer.
-Number of the hand that hasn't been scored yet.
-Must be between 1 and the number of hands in the tournament configuration.
+    * `hand_no` : Integer.
+Number of the hand.
+Must be between 1 and the number of hands in this tournament configuration.
     * `ew_pair`: Integer.
 Number of the East/West pair in this matchup.
 Must be between 1 and the number of pairs in the tournament configuration.
     * `ns_pair`: Integer.
 Number of the North/South pair in this matchup.
 Must be between 1 and the number of pairs in the tournament configuration.
+    * `table` : The table at which this hand is being played.
+Must be between 1 and the total number of tables in this tournament configuration.

 ### Generate final score (GET /api/tournaments/:id/results)